roberto-butti/some-drops-of-php/src/content/docs/01-system/09-sys-version_compare.md

 ## Compare versions: `version_compare()`

 The PHP versioning system follows a scheme named _SemVer_.
 The version identifier is a string with 3 numbers.
 Every time a new version of PHP is released, the version identifier is increased.
-The version identifier is something like `MAJOR.`MINOR.PATCH`.
+The version identifier is something like `MAJOR.MINOR.PATCH`.
 Once a new release is created, the version is incremented following these rules:

 - The MAJOR version is incremented when incompatible API changes happen;
 - The MINOR version is incremented when there are changes to functionality in a backward-compatible manner;